noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Stereoisomer.md

 ### Determining whether a molecule is chiral
 Consider this molecule
 ![[Pasted image 20251013064113.png|200]]
-Clearly we have a chiral where each bromine is.
+Clearly we have a chiral centre where each bromine is.
 However since there is a line of symmetry across each side of the molecule, the molecule is actually [[Achiral]]
 ![[Pasted image 20251013064226.png|200]]

 ### Types of stereo isomers